 Preheat the oven to 350°.

 Combine vinegar and nondairy milk, stir, and let sit.

 Sift the flour, baking soda, baking powder, and salt in another bowl and whisk together.

 Add oil, sugar, and vanilla to the milk mixture and stir well.
 Add dry ingredients into the wet and mix until smooth.

-Pour half of the batter into 2 round cake pans.
+Quickly divide the batter evenly into 2 8" round cake pans .

 Vegan Vanilla Buttercream Frosting Ingredients